jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/generators.rst

      dvrk-config-generator.py -a MTMR -g Classic -H DQLA -c m23456.cal

-* For an Si arm, the controller is always dRA1 based so you need to use:
+* For an Si arm, the controller is always dRA1 based, so you need to use:

   .. code-block:: bash